boxuk/finder/README.md

 Installation
 ------------

-You can install Finder with Leiningen and Clojars.
+You can install Finder with Leiningen and [Clojars](https://clojars.org/boxuk/finder).

 ```
-[sql-finder "0.0.2"]
+[sql-finder "x.x.x"]
 ```

 See Clojars for latest version number.